-Click here to check out iHerb’s Clay Products!
+Click here to see iHerb’s selection of Sea Salt Beauty Products!
 New to iHerb?
-Use Coupon Code WOW123 to get you $10 off any first time order with a $40 minimum purchase.
+Use Rewards Code WOW123 to get up to $10 off your first order.

 Salt Uses and Tips; Saltworks US; accessed July 11, 2014